 Chance to win Slingers tickets and jersey

-Simply e-mail the answer to the following question, along with your full name, NRIC number and contact details, to npsports@sph.com.sg by 11pm, this Friday, for a chance to win.
+Simply e-mail the answer to the following question, along with your full name, NRIC number (last four digits) and contact details, to npsports@sph.com.sg by 11pm, this Friday, for a chance to win.

 Winners will be notified to collect their prizes.